Top 10 Must Have Travel Apps For A Trip To Europe

 Speaking of … Skyscanner is hands down the top go to app for flights in Europe.
 Compare prices on different dates at a glance and even try out the search “everywhere” function to randomly pick a European city at a ridiculously low rate.
 Click on the logo below to get started.

 You can’t not mention Uber when it comes to travel in Europe.
 Although some cities have fought back against the taxi revolution banning Uber at different stages the stats speak for themselves.
 Since the company was founded in California in 2009 operations have expanded to 700+ cities.
 It’s no surprise why, gone are the days of horror stories of rip off taxis for tourists and worse.
 With a simple rating and review system they have revolutionised the act of jumping in to a cab worldwide and made it a safer place to boot!

 A similar concept to Uber Air BnB let’s you book rooms dirctly through property owners.
 Anything from a room in someones chic Scandi house to an entire cottage in the Cotswolds can be found through the App.
 Slashing costs of holidays Air BnB has stepped up the competition for big hotel brands and hostels but is not without it’s negative impacts.
 Air BnB has been directly blamed for pushing up house prices for locals causing many to have no choice but move out of their own cities.
 Due to this there is a backlash particularly in places like Barcelona and Venice with some property owners disguising the fact their home is an Air BnB.
 One to be careful with, but in many places an invaluable tool for saving money on travel.

 One alternative, and my go to app for accommodation, is the wonderful booking.com.
 It compares everything from top end hotels to private apartments and unique one off locations, just eat the filters to match your preferences.
 Use them enough and you will become a genius member, earning discounts and special bonuses.
-Use the box below to get started!
+Use the ad above to get started!